WorcSource/blogs.osm.org/README.md

 ## Feed Policy

 The policy of what feeds are suitable for inclusion, along with guidance on how to propose changes to the feeds list, is available in [FEEDS.md](FEEDS.md).

+## Deployment

+The site is hosted by [Netlify](https://app.netlify.com/), and configured to automatically deploy upon every commit on the `master` branch which is pushed to GitHub.

+Additionally, because of the dynamic content pulled in from multiple RSS feeds, we're using [cron-job.org](https://cron-job.org/) to trigger a built of the site once a day.